 Although hard to see on the map, the chart in the top-right corner has the hiking distances between major sights and campgrounds.

 Parking at The Grotto

 Parking is hands down the hardest part about visiting The Grotto.
 The parking lots are not large, and there tend to be way more cars than the parking lots can accommodate.
 In the past, this meant a lot of people got turned away or were forced to sit around waiting for someone to leave.
 The park has implemented a reservation system to help mitigate this.

 Between May 1st and October 31st, you are required to reserve parking online and in advance.
 This is true for parking at both The Grotto and at Halfway Log Dump (another parking lot).
 When you make your reservation, you get a 4-hour time slot.
 This is enough time to view explore The Grotto.

-Technically, there are a couple other parking lots that are on a first-come-first-serve basis, however these require longer hiking distance and are full very early in the morning.
-Don’t risk it; book your parking in advance.
+Technically, there are a couple of other parking lots that are on a first-come-first-serve basis, however these require longer hiking distance and are full very early in the morning.
+Don’t risk it; book your parking in advance!